 The engineering of deep geothermal heat

 In brief, the Earth Source Heat project intends to heat the Cornell campus from water harvested from deep in the Earth’s crust.
-The technology to extract the heat is similar to that of shallow geothermal heat systems: the heat will be transferred to a separate supply of water flowing within Cornell’s heating distribution pipeline to heat most of the Ithaca campus buildings.
+The technology to extract the heat is similar to that of shallow geothermal heat systems: the heat will be transferred to a separate supply of water flowing within Cornell’s heating distribution pipeline to warm most of the Ithaca campus buildings.
 However, the heat source is much deeper and far hotter.

 Hot geothermal water will be pumped from deep below the surface.
-The heat from the well water will be transferred across a series of thin layers of steel to different water that is passed through a loop of pipes on campus.
+The heat from the production-well water will be transferred across a series of thin layers of steel to different water that is passed through a loop of pipes on campus.
 Only the heat is exchanged between the water loops, while the two types of water are kept separate.
-After giving up its heat, the geothermal water will then be injected into a second well deep into the ground, to reheat.
+After giving up its heat, the geothermal water will then be injected through a second well deep into the ground, to reheat.
 That water will circulate through the naturally hot rocks via a network of underground pores and crevices, and the water’s temperature will rise again as it is drawn back to the first well.

 An Earth Source Heat building will house the structure over the top of the wells known as “wellheads,” in addition to water pumps, heat exchangers, heat pumps and most other visible components of the system.